J4ve/cccs106-projects/mod6_labs/README.md

 - **Section**: BSCS-3A

 ## Project Overview
-This is a weather application I built using Python and the Flet framework.
-It pulls real-time weather data from cities around the world through the OpenWeatherMap API.
-The interface follows Material Design principles.
-It's clean, intuitive, and easy to navigate.
-Users can check current weather conditions like temperature, humidity, wind speed, and get a description of what's happening outside.
+This weather application is built with Python and the Flet framework.
+It provides real-time weather information for cities worldwide through the OpenWeatherMap API.
+The application displays current temperature, humidity levels, wind speed, and weather conditions in a clean, intuitive interface that follows Material Design principles.
+Users can search for any city by name or use their current location to get instant weather updates.
+The app also maintains a searchable history of previously viewed locations for quick access.

-Building this taught me more than I expected.
-I got hands-on experience with asynchronous programming, learning how `async/await` works with `page.run_task()` to keep the UI responsive while fetching data.
-I integrated a real API for the first time, dealing with error handling and making sure the app doesn't break when things go wrong.
-I implemented persistent storage using JSON files, so user data sticks around between sessions.
-The UI work involved animations and real-time updates, which was challenging but rewarding.
-And throughout all of this, I got a much better grasp of object-oriented design.
-I learned how to structure classes properly and keep concerns separated.

-The development process wasn't smooth.
-I struggled with Python's OOP fundamentals, especially understanding when and why to use `self`.
-Managing the initialization order of class attributes was confusing at first.
-Getting components to update in real-time took several attempts.
-And figuring out how to handle events between user interactions and asynchronous operations required patience and a lot of trial and error.
-But each challenge taught me something new, and I'm happy with how it turned out.

 ## Features Implemented